yutongquan/yutongquan/README.md

 ## 🧐 About Me

 - 🏫 **Who I Am:** Currently a student at Columbia University, pursuing a Master’s in Quantitative Methods in the Social Sciences (QMSS).
-- 🤖 **What I Love:** Passionate about Human-Computer Interaction (HCI), particularly its intersections with blockchain governance and AI.
+- 🤖 **What I Love:** Passionate about Human-Computer Interaction (HCI), particularly its intersections with AI, society, and blockchain governance.
 - 🌍 **NGO Activities:** Enthusiastically interested in humanitarian initiatives, including those by UNHCR and UNICEF.
 - 🍴 **Fun Fact:** I love traveling, discovering amazing food spots, and learning new languages.
+I speak Mandarin Chinese and English.
 Currently studying Korean and planning to learn French!
 - 📚 **Research Highlights:**
   - **Blockchain Governance Sentiment Analysis** (Aave & Uniswap): Leveraged NLP (VADER sentiment analysis) to analyze social discussions within Discord forums.
   - **Enhancing Blockchain Governance with LLMs:** Developed fine-tuning methodologies for Large Language Models (LLMs) using data from the Uniswap community.